markrebec/excursion/README.md

 ## Installation

-Excursion is written for Rails, which means you should have a Gemfile and be using bundler.
+Excursion is written for Rails and requires `rails >= 3.2.0`, which means you should have a Gemfile and be using bundler.
 To start using excursion, add this to your application Gemfile:

     gem 'excursion'